 Think of a situation that your best possible self might find themselves in.
 Imagine everything: the sights, sounds, and feelings this version of you would experience.

-- Find a place where you’ll have limited interruptions.
+1. Find a place where you’ll have limited to no interruptions, such as your bedroom or guest room.

-- Select a specific time in the future, for example, 3 years from now.
+2. Select a specific time in the future to focus on – for example, three years from now.

 5. Imagine your best possible self in these domains for a full minute each.

-6. Write about your best possible self in the personal, professional, and social domains for 5 minutes each.
-Write for the entire time; you can be as vague or as specific as you’d like.
+6. Write about your best possible self in the personal, professional, and social domains for five minutes each.

 You can also experiment with different versions of this exercise by visualizing your best possible self throughout various timeframes.
 For some, it’s more useful to visualize the near future and for others, a distant one.
-You could also choose to visualize the different domains at varying times – e.g. your ideal professional life 10 years from now, but your ideal social life 6 months from now.
+You could also choose to visualize the different domains at varying times, e.g. your ideal professional life 10 years from now, but your ideal social life six months from now.

 When to use the Best Possible Self exercise